abdulsamad2002/blog-application-backend/Readme.md

 # Blog Application Backend
-This repository contains the backend for a blog application, providing RESTful API endpoints for managing posts and comments.
+This repository contains the backend for a blog application.

 ### Routes and Functionalities